My, what a crazy year this has been.

 The home is actually owned by my mom’s cousin, who inherited it from her own mother after the woman passed away.
 The inheritance was rife with sibling rivalry and various fallings-out, and while my parents and I remained neutral during the process, the end result was that we didn’t have to move.
 We were even offered a chance to buy the house at a price so low that we should have jumped on the opportunity.
 Hindsight, as is so often the case, is 20/20.

 Flash forward to November, 2016.
 My mom has been gone for two months, and her cousin raises the rent over $200/month even though our net household income is down $1,100/month.
 Good times.
 We agree to pay it, but flash forward another eight months and the owner now tells us she is selling the place.
 We know, based on the repairs needed on the place as well as the asking price – $10,000 more than what it was appraised for but $45,000 more than its true worth, that it will sit on the market well into 2018.

 “Fuck it,” my dad says.
-He is approved for senior housing that costs literally half of what we pay each month in rent, and he starts the moving process.
+He is approved for senior housing that costs literally half of what we pay each month in rent, and he has already begun the moving process.
 I, meanwhile, have to find a place that will let me keep an overweight (72 pounds at last check-in) golden retriever.
 Although the dog is well behaved and has never had an accident in the house, it has not been easy finding a place that will let me keep her.
 Molly is the love of my life, and getting rid of her is a deal-breaker.